sourmash-bio/sourmash/doc/command-line.md

-Note that, for now, both SBT and LCA database can only contain one "type" of signature (one ksize, one moltype, etc.) If the database signature type is incompatible with the other signatures, sourmash will complain.  will be raised.
+Note that, for now, both SBT and LCA database can only contain one "type" of signature (one ksize, one moltype, etc.) If the database signature type is incompatible with the other signatures, sourmash will complain.
 In contrast, signature files can contain many different types of signatures, and compatible ones will be discovered automatically.